-Right now, times are challenging—the COVID-19 outbreak was swift, its impact nearly universal, and numerous regions around the globe are still experiencing outbreaks.
+Right now, times are challenging—the COVID-19 outbreak was swift, its impact global and numerous regions are still experiencing severe outbreaks.
 It’s natural to be concerned about how the virus could affect you, your loved ones, your community, your finances and more.
 We want to help relieve some of that stress by providing sound, straightforward advice on COVID-19’s market and economic impact.

 Lean on our extensive investing experience and let us guide you through these challenging times.
 We’ve helped thousands of clients navigate bull and bear markets during our 40+ years in business.
 We can help you understand what is happening in markets now, what history suggests may happen going forward and what that might mean for your investments.

 Come back regularly to stay up to date.
-Or call us at (44) 0800 144 4731 to speak with a qualified representative who can provide further guidance on your personal situation.
+Or call us at (44) 0800 144 4731 to speak with a representative who can discuss your personal situation.

-When markets started falling in late February, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
-GDP declines and unprecedented unemployment resulting from temporary business closures and other shutdown measures around the world have weighed heavily on economic activity.
+When markets started falling in late February 2020, we believe they were anticipating the economic disruption COVID-19 containment efforts would bring.
+GDP declines and unprecedented unemployment resulting from shutdown measures and business closures around the world have weighed heavily on economic activity.

-In the US, new COVID-19 cases have been rising since June and some states have paused or rolled back their reopening.
-Similarly, localised virus outbreaks in other countries such as China and Australia have prompted local authorities to implement targeted lockdowns.
-Whilst this is undoubtedly bad news from a public health perspective, we caution against drawing market conclusions from it.
-Investors have long been aware of the risk of a second wave of COVID-19.
-We believe a second wave would need to be worse than presently feared to further sway markets.
+In the US, rising COVID-19 cases have driven many states to issue new measures to slow the spread of the virus.
+Similarly, virus outbreaks around the globe have prompted authorities to implement targeted lockdowns and other public health measurers.
+Whilst rising case counts are undoubtedly bad news from a public health perspective, we caution against drawing market conclusions from them.
+Investors have long been aware of the risk of a COVID-19 winter resurgence, suggesting efficient markets have pre-priced the possibility long ago.
+We believe the resurgence much of the world is now experiencing would need to be much worse than already feared to significantly sway markets.

 We are confident the economy will eventually recover, and for investors, it’s critical to remember stocks usually rebound before recessions end.
-We believe this time is not an exception, as stocks have generally risen since March 23.
-In spite of the recovery likely starting, we’ve seen widespread pessimism.
-This is also normal as markets rise.
+We believe this time is no exception, as stocks have generally risen since March 23.
+Despite this, we’ve seen widespread pessimism.
+This is also normal.
 Pessimism and scepticism continued for many years after the 2008 bear market ended—well after stocks surpassed their previous 2007 high.
-As legendary investor John Templeton said, bull markets are “born on pessimism,” so it shouldn’t be surprising to see the stock market rising on a dearth of optimisms.
-In fact, pessimism can lower the bar for news that creates positive surprise.
+As legendary investor John Templeton said, bull markets are “born on pessimism,” so it shouldn’t be surprising to see the stock market rising on a dearth of optimism.

 Visit our MarketMinder page to stay on top of COVID-19 market and economic updates.

-We’ve long believed the riskiest thing investors can do is not stay sufficiently invested in the market long enough to achieve market-like returns (or better) over time.
+The devastation and uncertainty surrounding the COVID-19 pandemic has many investors feeling they should exit the market until things calm down.
+However, we’ve long believed the riskiest thing investors can do is not stay sufficiently invested in the market long enough to achieve market-like returns over time.
 Time in the market is critical to achieving most investors’ long-term financial goals.
 However, too often, investors try to time the market and end up missing some of the market’s best days.
 Short-term volatility is always possible and should be expected.
-But if you have long-term investment goals over 10, 15 or 20 years or more, deviating from your investment strategy because of short-term market volatility can be dangerous.
+But if you have long-term investment goals over 10, 15 or 20 years or more, deviating from your long-term investment strategy because of short-term market volatility can be counterproductive.
 Remember, equities’ historically high long-term returns include all bear markets.
 Being patient and staying disciplined to your investment strategy are the keys to long-term investor success.

 Although some investors may think it’s better to steer clear of markets until “things calm down” or news starts to look more positive, the world rarely gives an “all clear signal.”
 Stocks often begin their ascent out of a correction or bear market well before bad news has subsided—pricing in a better economic future.
 The stock market recovery that began on March 23rd when many countries were still in lockdown and economic data were dismal is an excellent example of the tendency of stocks to move before the economy recovers.
 This time, as is often the case, if you waited for an “all clear signal” you would have missed out on substantial market gains.